bit101/bufkill/readme.md

 ### Complications

-- What if the buffer has un-saved changes?
+- What if the buffer has unsaved changes?
 Save those changes or discard them?
 - What if the buffer is read-only?
 Saving is not an option.
 - What if the buffer is a terminal?
 Even just trying to close it will warn you about terminating a process.
-- What if the buffer is un-named?
+- What if the buffer is unnamed?
 Saving means you need to give it a name.
+- What if the buffer is in one pane of a split and you want to delete the buffer but keep the split open?

 ### Back to simplicity